WebexCC-SA/LAB-1251/docs/lab07_CallingFeatures.md

 # Lab 7 - Configuring Calling features

-In tdis lab, you will learn how to create virtual extensions, call park extensions, and call park groups.
+In this lab, you will learn how to create virtual extensions, call park extensions, and call park groups.

 ## Login Credentials